piascikj/connectag/README.md

 ConnecTag is an open source software project dedicated to creating a fully customer-deployable tracking tag container solution, enabling simplified management and trivial enabling/disabling of multiple tracking tags.
 ConnecTag was developed to overcome some of the current challenges associated with pixeling web sites:

-- The (sometimes frequent) need to add and/or remove tags from a page, pages, or an entire site
+- The frequent need to add and/or remove tags from a page, pages, or an entire site
 - A method for sharing a unique key across multiple tracking solutions (i.e. attribution)
-- Reliance on third-party services
+- Reliance on hosted third-party container services
 - Empowering the department responsible for the management, performance, and security of your web site (typically IT, but could be your overworked webmaster, too)

 Elevator Pitch